ubc-cpsc455-2024S/project-28_svkk/README.md

 ## What's Next
 Moving forward, we plan to incorporate a web scraping feature that allows users to submit links to job postings, enabling the application to automatically extract all relevant information.
 This functionality will streamline the process of adding job details, making it easier for users to manage and apply to various jobs.
 Our goal has always been to alleviate the mental and physical burdens associated with job searching, and incorporating a web scraper brings us one step closer to achieving this objective.

+In addtion, we strive to make the application fully responsive and accessible.
+This would include implementing specific display settings for different screen sizes, allowing all content on the site to be parsed by screen readers, and ensuring that the site can be navigated using not only the cursor but the keyboard as well.
 ## Contributions of Team Members

 ### Silvana